How to play

 (For example, in an earlier version, someone told me that fast travel stations appeared way too often, especially because they aren’t always useful.
 Feedback like that is awesome and will only improve these games!)

 I make these games, for free, to give everyone the opportunity to enjoy games together (as easy and inexpensive as possible).
-So any feedback is always welcome.

 I’ve also written a detailed devlopment log about the whole process of creating this game: [Devlog] Starry Skylines